 We are asking our shareholders to ratify the selection of PwC as our Independent Accounting Firm for 2025.
 Although ratification is not required by our Bylaws or otherwise, the Board is submitting the selection of PwC to our shareholders for ratification as a matter of good corporate governance.
 If the selection of PwC is not ratified, the Audit Committee will consider whether it is appropriate to select another Independent Accounting Firm.
-Even if the selection is ratified, the Audit Committee may in its discretion select a different Independent Accounting Firm.
-Even if the selection is ratified, the Company and our shareholders.
+Even if the selection is ratified, the Audit Committee may in its discretion select a different Independent Accounting Firm at any time during the year if it determines that such a change would be in the best interests of the Company and our shareholders.